Olaii/node-acr1222l/README.md

 3. Install Reader drivers

-4. Disable Windows Smart Card Plug and Play:
+4. Disable Windows Smart Card Plug and Play (optional):

     1. Click Start, type **gpedit.msc** in the Search programs and files box, and then press ENTER.
     2. In the console tree under **Computer Configuration**, click **Administrative Templates**.